Categories

 If you’re applying for a CMC, you don’t need a trademarked logo.
 If you can prove that your logo has existed for at least one year, you can apply for a CMC.
 How will you prove that?
 I find this fascinating: BIMI Group guidelines state that they’ll use Internet Archive’s Wayback Machine to prove the age of your logo.
 (I would’ve expected a more high-tech solution, but this certainly is one way to do it!)

 If you only have a wordmark — just the text for the name of your newsletter or brand — that’s also OK.
 “You can make whatever you want with that wordmark in your BIMI,” Iverson explained.
 “You’re not limited by font, logo, color.”
-You can add a background color to the logo or lay out the words in your business’ name.
+You can add a background color to the logo or lay out the words in your business’ name however you choose.

 Otherwise, the process is basically identical to the one for the VMC.
 You’ll need to fully authenticate your newsletter’s domain.
 That means setting up SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail) and then setting up DMARC (Domain-based Message Authentication, Reporting & Conformance) for your newsletter.
 (These are all steps you need to take anyway to ensure you can send to major inboxes, including Gmail and Yahoo.)
 A key thing: DMARC must be set to what’s known as an enforcement level, either “quarantine” or “reject.”